the-Catapult/the-catapult.github.io/_posts/2021-03-12-The-Marriage-That-Almost-Didn't-Happen.md

 ### Meanwhile at Dalmandi

-Here’s your text in proper Markdown formatting:

----

 My father-in-law had warned us about the probable traffic jam on our route to **Aashirwad Vatika**, which was the venue of the wedding.
 He had asked us to start by **7 am** in the morning so that we could reach the venue in time even if there was a traffic jam on the way.
 Despite the extremely cold weather, I was woken up at **4 in the morning** to have my bath and get ready.

 Anyways, did I have an option?
 Thank God that lodge had hot water facility.
 So, it was not that much of a torture to have a bath at that unseemly hour in the morning.
 I don’t know how many of my other relatives from Chennai bathed that day, as it was **damn cold** and none of them were used to such chilly weather conditions.